srhtakeba/github.io/README.md

 Flex can be a tough concept to grasp, which is why it's best exemplified through demos.
 We'll be showing you some, but here are the official Bootstrap demonstrations if you miss us:

 - **[Flex Demos and Explanation](https://getbootstrap.com/docs/4.1/utilities/flex/)**

+<a name="components"></a>
+### Bootstrap Components

+One of the best parts of Bootstrap are the interactive components, which are pre-built web components that you can copy/paste/edit.
+This allows you to easily integrate cool features such as modals, dropdowns, carousels etc into your site!
+You can access all Bootstrap components [here](https://getbootstrap.com/docs/5.0/components/accordion/)!

 <a name="font-awesome"></a>
 ## FontAwesome ##